 A GP Visit card is also a means tested card – which has higher levels of income to qualify.
 A single person taking home less than €276 a week (after tax , USC) will qualify for a GP Visit card .
 Visit Medicalcard.ie for full details and applications.

 There are no set fees or charges in Ireland for GP services.
-My local doctor charges €50 when I visit him.
-He also charges €25 for a repeat prescription.There are lots of other things he will charge me for too such as sick notes, vaccinations etc.
+A typical GP visit fee is €50 .
+Some will also chargs €25 for a repeat prescription.There are lots of other things they will charge for too such as sick notes, vaccinations etc.

 You should confirm charges with your GP when you register as they can vary all over the country.